 To help you figure out where to start, we tested dozens of online survey apps.
 The result is a list of our top nine apps, based on which tasks they're best suited for.

 The 9 best survey apps

 Typeform for beginners

 SurveyMonkey for creating surveys on a phone or tablet

 QuestionPro for advanced survey logic and scripting

 All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-Here are the criteria we used when considering apps for this list:
+Here are the criteria we used when considering survey software for this list:

 In order to get the answers you need, you have to ask the right questions.
-A good survey app will allow you to pick from a variety of question types—like multiple choice, short answer, or rating scales, for example—and customize each question in a way that makes sense to the people answering it.
+The best survey tools will allow you to pick from a variety of question types—like multiple choice, short answer, or rating scales, for example.
+We were also looking for apps that allow users to customize questions in ways that would make sense to their audience.
 Customizing questions also allows you to collect the exact type of information you're looking for, even when you're not looking for a binary yes-no or either-or answer.